youngsoft/TangramKit/README.md

 ```

-*TGFloatLayout be equivalent to float of CSS*

 * ###TGViewSizeClass
 TangramKit provided support to SizeClass in order to fit the different screen sizes of devices.
 You can combinate the SizeClass with any of the 6 kinds of layout views mentioned above to perfect fit the UI of all equipments.

-*TGViewSizeClass be equivalent to SizeClass of iOS*

 ## Demo sample